GENE 104Q. Law and the Biosciences. 3 Units.

 Year-long seminar primarily for genetic counseling students.
 Fall: An introduction to genetic counseling principles, techniques, and professional development.

 GENE 285B.
 Genetics Counseling Seminar.
 3 Units.

 Year-long seminar primarily for genetic counseling students.
 Winter: The impact of chronic illness and genetic disease across the lifespan.

 Year-long seminar primarily for genetic counseling students.
 Spring: The application of counseling theories, models, and therapy to the practice of genetic counseling.

 GENE 286.
 Advanced Genetic Counseling Seminar.
 2 Units.

 For genetic counseling students only.
 This course will enhance students' advanced counseling skills through formal case presentations, observations of community resources, and a variety of presentations on professional issues.
 Must be taken for 3 quarters.
 Prerequisites: GENE 285 A,B,C and 276.

 GENE 287.
 CARDIOVASCULAR GENETICS.
 1 Unit.

-Internet-based course for genetic counseling students, graduate students in genetics, medical students, residents, and fellow; genetic counseling students should take this course in conjunction with their cardiovascular genetics rotation.
-Topics include: Basic cardiology principles, including relevant anatomy and physiology; diagnosis, management and genetic testing as it relates to common inherited cardiovascular conditions in both the pediatric and adult setting; predictive genetic testing issues specific to inherited cardiovascular conditions; psychologic issues related to sudden death conditions.
-This course is designed for genetic counseling students, medical students, residents, post-doctoral fellows and nurses interested in inherited cardiovascular conditions.
+Online course for genetic counseling students, graduate students in genetics, medical students, residents, fellows, and nurses interested in inherited cardiovascular conditions.
+Genetic counseling students should take this course in conjunction with their cardiovascular genetics rotation.
+Topics include: Basic cardiology principles, including relevant anatomy and physiology; diagnosis, management and genetic testing as it relates to common inherited cardiovascular conditions in both the pediatric and adult setting; predictive genetic testing issues specific to inherited cardiovascular conditions; psychological issues related to sudden death conditions.
+Non-GC students: Please contact the instructor when you enroll.